 A. We used to accept downloadable material, however we’ve now decided to change our approach.
 We receive a very high volume of enquiries and submissions, and it’s become too unwieldy for us to manage our server space to accommodate the corresponding data storage load for downloadable submissions.
 So for initial enquiries, streamable links only please, we no longer accept downloads.

 Q16.
 What type of streamable links will you accept?

 A. Vimeo, YouTube, Behance, are fine for video.
 Soundcloud or similar fine for audio only.
+We’re not keen on Google Drive – we find it quite buggy.
 Passworded access is ok – please use “radium” as the password.
 Please ensure each of your 5 links lead to a specific video or track.
 If it leads to multiple videos or tracks, we’ll only review the first one on the page.
+If you include more than 5 demo links, our initial review will only be on the first 5 listed.
+So choose wisely.
 Anything requiring us to download an app or subscribe to review won’t be accepted.